Pharmr/almace-scaffolding/_app/_pages/providers.md

 ## Getting started

+**Thinking of doing something new on Pharmr?**

+Providers should meet the following criteria:
-1. You should be a US licensed physcian with no pending actions or malpractice suits.
+1. Be a US licensed physcian with no pending actions or malpractice suits.
-2. Excellent conversing via remote & digital means.
+2. Have excellent conversing skills via remote & digital means.
 3. Ability to manage your own lightweight practice, part time or full time (we'll be offering delegate support in the near future).
-4. Committed to doing something rad and taking the next leap in digital health.
+4. Committed to doing something rad and taking the next step in digital health.

+Interested parties may complete a *microservice request application* here.

+Additionally, providers can speak with someone about the process directly by emailing/discord/reddit phone something and arranging a 30 minute video call.

 ## Frequently Asked Questions